Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Spatial distribution of stars

-We fitted Sérsic and exponential profiles to the RGB star profile following the procedure by Sánchez-Alarcón et al., in prep.
-For a single Sérsic component, we found best-fit parameters of $\mu_{\mathrm{e},H}=22.14$, $n=1.5$ and $r_{\rm e}=1.0\,$kpc.
+For a single Sérsic component, we found best-fit parameters of $\mu_{\mathrm{e},\HE}=22.14$, $n=1.5$, and $r_{\rm e}=1.0\,$kpc.
 This best-fit model is shown with a red solid line in panel (a) of Fig.~\ref{fig:profile_fit}.
 Although the observed RGB counts are in good agreement with the fitted profile at SMA$\,\lesssim\,$5\,kpc, they appear to be systematically above the model at larger radii.
-This is best illustrated in panel (b) of Fig.~\ref{fig:profile_fit}, showing the surface brightness residuals from the observed profile and the best-fit Sérsic model.
+This is illustrated in panel (b) of Fig.~\ref{fig:profile_fit}, showing the surface brightness residuals from the observed profile and the best-fit Sérsic model.
 This indicates the presence of a second component that dominates in the outer regions.
-To compensate for this extended emission, we fitted a two-component model, with a Sérsic profile and an exponential disc (equivalent to a Sérsic with $n=1$).
+To compensate for this extended emission, we fit a two-component model, with a Sérsic profile and an exponential disc (equivalent to a Sérsic with $n=1$).
 The two-component model, shown with the dashed blue line in Fig.~\ref{fig:profile_fit}, is able to reproduce both the internal and external regions at SMA$\,\gtrsim\,$5\,kpc, as evident from the residuals in panel (b).
 The parameters of the one- and two-component best-fit models are listed in Table~\ref{tab:tab1}.
-In addition to the parameters of the fit (i.e. the Sérsic index $n$, the effective radius $r_{\rm e}$, the effective surface brightness $\mu_{\mathrm{e},H}$, the central surface brightness $\mu_{0,H}$ and the scale~height $h$ of the exponential disc component), we provide the reddening-corrected \Ho-band magnitude in the individual components, the total \Ho magnitude from both components, the stellar mass of the individual components, and the total stellar mass.
-The \Ho-band magnitudes were obtained by integrating the profile to a radius of 50\,kpc, so that the outer wings of the profile are fully included; specifically, this radius was chosen such that the integrated magnitude changes by less than 0.1\%, well below the uncertainty of the profile.
+In addition to the parameters of the fit (i.e. the Sérsic index $n$, the effective radius $r_{\rm e}$, the reddening-corrected effective surface brightness $\mu_{\mathrm{e},\HE}$, the reddening-corrected central surface brightness $\mu_{0,\HE}$ and the scale~height $h$ of the exponential disc component), we provide the reddening-corrected \Ho-band magnitude in the individual components, the total \Ho magnitude from both components, the stellar mass of the individual components, and the total stellar mass.
+The \Ho-band magnitudes were obtained by integrating the profile to a radius of 50\,kpc, so that the outer wings of the profile are fully included; specifically, this radius was chosen such that the integrated magnitude changes by less than 0.1\%, well below the uncertainty.
 The stellar mass in the various components was computed by adopting a stellar mass-to-light ratio in the {\it H} band of $\Upsilon_H\sim1.16$, derived from the PARSEC\footnote{These can be downloaded via the web page \url{https://stev.oapd.inaf.it/cgi-bin/cmd}} simple stellar populations (SSPs) for $Z=0.001$ and a canonical two-part-power law initial mass function from \cite{Kroupa2001,Kroupa2002} and \cite{Kroupa2013}, corrected for unresolved binaries; SSPs of different ages were weighted according to the star formation history inferred by \cite{weisz14} at look-back times $\gtrsim$\,1\,Gyr, and then linearly combined.
 We adopted an {\it H}-band AB magnitude of $M_{H, \odot}=4.66$ for the Sun from \cite{Willmer2018}.
 To account for the uncertainty in mass due to the metallicity dependence, we computed the mass-to-light ratio for two extreme metallicity values of $Z=0.0004$ and $Z=0.004$, obtaining $\Upsilon_H\sim1.3$ and $\sim1.0$, respectively.
-This eventually results into a stellar mass of $M_{\star}=6.7^{+0.9}_{-0.9}\times 10^8$\,\msun, which is a lower limit since it does not account for the amount of mass in stars younger than 1\,Gyr.
+This results in a stellar mass of $M_{\star}=6.7^{+0.9}_{-0.9}\times 10^8$\,\msun, which is a lower limit since it does not account for the amount of mass in stars younger than 1\,Gyr.